vinaykhilare9/Aerofit-Descriptive-Statistics-and-Probability/README.md

 ### Model KP281:

-1. Most affordable and entry level and Maximum Selling Product.
+1.Most affordable and entry level and Maximum Selling Product.

 2.This model popular amongst both Male and Female customers